pseusys/SeasideVPN/README.md

 - [`Whirlpool`](#whirlpool) is a worker node.
   It allows user traffic forwarding, encryption, etc.
   Several `whirlpool` nodes in different locations and of different performance can be included into a single network.
-  In order to make the sytem truly P2P, all network users are encouraged to manage their own `whirlpool` node and though contribute to the system.
+  In order to make the system truly P2P, all network users are encouraged to manage their own `whirlpool` node and though contribute to the system.
 - [`Viridian`](#viridian-client) is a user application (desktop, mobile, etc.).
-  One `viridian` can be connected to one Seaside network at a time, but is allowed to choose between different `whirlpool`s in it.
+  One `viridian` can be connected to one Seaside network at a time, but is allowed to choose between different `whirlpools` in it.

 ```mermaid
 graph LR